charleso/git-training/pull.md

 -----

 So the problem is that `pull` = `fetch` + `merge`.
-As we've seen `fetch` is quite simple, it downloads the latest commits and refs from the remote repository.
+As we've seen `fetch` just downloads the latest commits and refs from the remote repository.
 It's when we start talking about `merge` that things get a little more complicated, and which is why `pull` can get messy.